 As war rages across Europe, David is violently propelled into a land that is both a construct of his imagination, yet frighteningly real – a strange reflection of his own world composed of myths and stories, populated by wolves and worse-than-wolves, and ruled over by a faded king who keeps his secrets in a legendary book…The Book of Lost Things.

-In this collection of fifteen short stories, James Joyce tells about Dublin at the turn of the century.
+James Joyce tells about Dublin at the turn of the century.
 Included are such unforgettable stories as “Araby,” “Grace,” and “The Dead,” delve into the heart of the city of Joyce’s birth, capturing the cadences of Dubliners’ speech and portraying with an almost brute realism their outer and inner lives.

 While this certainly isn’t your typical Irish romance novel, this sounds like a beautiful love story.
 I’m looking forward to reading it!